Every planar graph with the Liouville property is amenable: Proof of the main result

-\begin{lem} Let $G$ be a locally finite plane UK-transient graph.
-Then there is a locally finite plane UK-transient supergraph $H$ of $G$ such that its dual $H^*$ is locally finite, and $H\in {\Ocal}_{HD}$ if and only if $G\in {\Ocal}_{HD}$. \end{lem}
+We can now prove \autoref{thm:UK-trans}. \begin{proof} We have already collected enough tools for the case where $G^*$ is locally finite too: in this case, we can apply \autoref{4trans_graphs} to deduce that for some graph $H$ obtained from \g by contracting a finite connected subgraph, there are divergence free flows $f$ and $h$ in $\Hr, \Hrd$ respectively intersecting at a single edge.
+Plugging this into \autoref{flow_flow_char_roundabout} we deduce that $H\not\in {\Ocal}_{HD}$.
+Since $H$ differs from \g in finitely many vertices and edges, we easily obtain ---e.g.\ using \autoref{flow_pot_char}--- that $G\not\in {\Ocal}_{HD}$ as claimed.

+Thus it remains to consider the case where $G^*$ is not locally finite, or in other words, where \g has faces bounded by infinitely many edges.
+We will reduce this case to the above, by constructing a supergraph $T$ of $G$ with locally finite dual $T^*$ such that $G\in {\Ocal}_{HD}$ if and only if $T\in {\Ocal}_{HD}$.

-\begin{proof} To make sure that $H^*$ is locally finite, we let $G'$ be a supergraph of $G$ obtained by `triangulating' every infinite face of $G$ in such a way that each vertex of $G$ receives at most 2 new edges per incident face (any finite number would do in place of 2); this is easy to do.
-As $V(G)$ is countable, the set of newly added edges is countable.
-Take an enumeration of the set of newly added edges and subdivide the $n$-th edge $2^n$-times.
-Call the resulting graph $H$.
-Note that $H$ is locally finite and all its faces are finite.
-The roundabout graph of $H$ has a subgraph which can be obtained from the roundabout graph of $G$ by subdividing each edge at most twice.
+For this, let us first construct a supergraph $G'$ of $G$ obtained by adding edges in order to split every infinite face of $G$ into finite faces in such a way that each vertex of $G$ receives at most 2 new edges per incident face (any finite number would do in place of 2).
+This is easy to do recursively by enumerating the vertices of $G$ that lie on an infinite face, and in each step $i$ adding a finite set of edges $C_i$, disjoint from all $C_j, j<i$, that puts the next available vertex in the enumeration on a finite face boundary.
+As $V(G)$ is countable, so is the set of newly added edges.
+Fix an enumeration $(e_n)_{n\in \Nbb}$ of the set of newly added edges, and subdivide $e_n$ by $2^n$ new vertices.
+Let $T$ denote the resulting graph.